 Davies’ daughter: You mean on earth or somewhere else?

 German: Shall we say, somewhere else on Earth.

 That’s nice wordplay, and the scene isn’t overdone.
 Throughout, Curtiz plays with shadows well, as he always did.
 He’s a pro, Koch is a pro, it’s a Golden Age Hollywood movie.

 Even so, I would argue “Mission to Moscow” is less communist propaganda than war-time propaganda.
 If it stands out, it’s because the rest of our war-time propaganda (portraying Japan and Nazi Germany as cruel regimes), was, if anything, underplayed against the awful reality.
 There’s no conspiracy here, just stupidity.
 “Mission” is a tale told by an idiot, but the idiot didn’t come from Hollywood.

 Captain America (1944): The Slideshow Review

-Captain America was born fighting the Nazis.
-The first issue came out in March 1941, nine months before the U.S. entered World War II, a time when Hollywood was still timid about making anti-Nazi movies.
-But Joe Simon and Jack Kirby, in a nascent industry with fewer rules, had no problem at all drawing Cap decking Hitler on their first cover.
-So what did Hollywood do when they made Cap only the fourth comic-book-based, live-action superhero of the silver screen?
+The first issue of Captain America was published in March 1941, nine months before the U.S. entered World War II.
+It was a time when Hollywood was still timid about making anti-Nazi movies, but Joe Simon and Jack Kirby were bolder: they drew Cap decking Hitler on the first cover.
+So what did Hollywood do when they got ahold of Cap three years later?

 He isn't even Pvt.
 Steve Rogers.
 He's Grant Gardner, district attorney.
 Worse, he doesn't fight the Nazis.